 The Department welcomes all undergraduates interested in biological sciences.
 Whether you plan a career in basic research, medicine, public health or the biotech world – or whether you have completely separate career interests but wish to learn what all the excitement in the life sciences is about – we are interested in helping you to learn what we know.

 Our undergraduate web page tries to answer most of the commonly asked questions.
-There are links to frequently asked questions (FAQs) for First Year Students & Prospective Students, FAQs for General Studies Students, and FAQs for Majors & Prospective Majors.
+There are links to frequently asked questions (FAQs) is on the navigation bar to the right of this page.

 If you are thinking of eventually enrolling in any of our majors or concentrations, first read our WebPages carefully, and then feel free to consult an advisor.
 You don't have to be sure of your choice or wait until official major declaration time to consult an advisor.
 Go to the majors page for information on major requirements, how to declare a major, qualifying for honors, etc.